vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 }
 ```

-4. Click on **Save** and then click on **Build Now** to run your pipeline.
+4. Click on **Save** and then click on **Build Now** in the left menu to run your pipeline.

 # Exercise 1.2

-In **Exercise 1.2** we will update the pipeline we created in 1.1 to execute in a docker container.
+In **Exercise 1.2** we will update the pipeline we created in Exercise 1.1 to execute in a docker container.
 To update the pipeline:

 1. In the `steps` block add the following after the `echo` step:

 ```
-  sh 'mvn -v'
+  sh 'make --version'
 ```

 2. Execute your job by clicking on **Build Now** and check the Console Log.
-The build will fail with `mvn: not found`
+The build will fail with `make: not found`

 3. Click on configure and update the ```agent``` portion of the pipeline to read:

 ```
    agent {
-      docker { image 'maven:3.5.2-jdk-9' }
+      docker {
+        image 'gcc:latest'
+        label 'docker-cloud'
       }
+   }
 ```

-4. Execute your job by clicking on **Build Now** and check the Console Log to see how Jenkins pulls the appropriate docker image and runs your build insde the container created from that image.
-Also note that you are able to compile against JDK 9 regardless what JDK the Jenkins agent is using.
+4. Execute your job by clicking on **Build Now** and check the Console Log to see how Jenkins pulls the appropriate docker image and runs your build inside the container created from that image.

+5. Remove the `label 'docker-cloud'` line from your pipeline job and build the job again by clicking on **Build Now**.
+The job should still work... but why??
+Pipeline Model Definition is why.
+The Pipeline Model Definition allows an administrator to define the default label a job should use if one is not specified with docker.
+In this case the Pipeline Model Definition is already set to `docker-cloud`.
+This means that you will get an agent running dockerd everytime you use the docker {} block so using label parameter is redundant unless you need a specific docker agent.

 Before going on to the next exercise let's revert our pipeline to using: